Last update November 25th 2017

 Note / the first support I have carried out has eight spacers and gives full satisfaction since 2003!

-WARNING: THIS SOCKET IS DESIGNED TO BE USED IN VHF...not in UHF.
+WARNING: THIS SOCKET IS DESIGNED FOR GS31b & GS35b TUBES TO BE USE IN HF/VHF...not in UHF.

 Franck, F1CXX (ex J28EL)